underscoreglook/SD-Remix/readme.md

 This is the Dolphin Gecko Code file.
 It holds codes meant to be used with Slippi build of Dolphin so players can have a better experience playing on Netplay.
 The player must add the file to Sys/GameSettings/ in their Slippi folder.

+#### "Drag Melee ISO To This File.bat"
+This batch file is to make it super duper easy to create an ISO file.
+This is meant to be bundled with the xdelta patches.
+When releasing an xdelta patch, we should include the xdelta patch in the same directory as "sdr.xdelta", along with the version of xdelta used to make the patch as "xdelta3.exe" (we use xdelta 3.0.11).

+Remember to name the zip file with the correct version of Melee that this applies to, and include a readme with instructions on how to use the patch, along with instructions on how to find the Melee version (as well as a link to the website).
+We'll also want to include the changelist along with this.

+We'll need to update the website's instructions once we switch to this method.